VladimirZaigraev/VladimirZaigraev/README.md

 👨‍🎓 I love to learn and share knowledge.
 I believe that it's never too late to learn

-✍ I try to write clean and readable code

-🤟 I dream of working in a large team on a complex application

 🚲 I love traveling and biking.
 My dream is to go on a bicycle trip in the Altai

 <h2 align="center">My stack </h2>